stashed/stash/docs/setup/upgrade.md

   lastBackupTime: 2017-12-11T08:32:40Z
 ```

-A restic-repository is initialized in `demo` folder of your `stash-qa` bucket and so far 3 backups are created and stored there.
+A backup-repository is initialized in `demo` folder of your `stash-qa` bucket and so far 3 backups are created and stored there.
 Now, the following steps will upgrade version of `Stash` without loosing those 3 backups.

 #### Step 1

 Dump your old `Backup` CRD in a file.

 ```
-$ kubectl get restic s3-restic -o yaml --export > s3-restic-dump.yaml
+$ kubectl get backup s3-backup -o yaml --export > s3-backup-dump.yaml
 ```

 #### Step 2